-1 Action - visit with letter AR1/ITAR1 - If the tenant is present ascertain the reasons for the non-payment e.g. hospitalisation of tenant, mental illness, or the inability of the tenant to understand their responsibility for paying rent and make arrangements with them to repay the outstanding amount due.
+1\ Action - visit with letter SL01/IL01 - If the tenant is present ascertain the reasons for the non-payment e.g. hospitalisation of tenant, mental illness, or the inability of the tenant to understand their responsibility for paying rent and make arrangements with them to repay the outstanding amount due.
 Advise the tenant of all payment options available and identify the most appropriate option for the tenant's circumstances, encourage Direct Debit or Standing Orders.

-Check if there are any Housing Benefit delays or if the tenant is in severe financial difficulties.
+Check if there are any Housing Benefit or Universal Credit delays or if the tenant is in severe financial difficulties.
 Check if there is a recent bereavement, unemployment or matrimonial problems.
 Enquire if the tenant requires money advice.
-If there are any Housing Benefit issues the tenant should be advised to make contact with the Housing Benefit section.
+If there are any Housing Benefit issues the tenant should be advised to make contact with the Housing Benefit section, or in the case of Universal Credit the Department of Work and Pensions.